aaronshaver/driver-destination-optimizer/README.md

 customization so I kept it simple
 * I tried to use static classes and methods where possible to reduce the amount of `object = Object(); object.doStuff()` repetitive fluff
+* Time complexity would seem to be O(N*M) where N is number of destinations and M is number of drivers.
+I keeping there must be a way to improve on this.
+Obviously even street name Destinations will tend to be more valuable, but you could just as easily get an odd Destination that just so happened to pair with a Driver with lots of consonants and/or that plus common factors.
+If this were a large scale data set and for some reason realtime speed were of the essence, you could do a kind of statistical sampling of the Desintations and Drivers to get a "good enough" approximiation of best suitability, sorting even Destinations, high vowel counts, and high consonant counts toward the top of the heap.
+I might be missing something obvious.